 On October 28, 1936, President Franklin D. Roosevelt came to Brooklyn College to lay the cornerstone for the Midwood campus.
 It was only fitting that the President was given this honor since construction would not have been possible without New Deal funds.
 To mark such a momentous occasion in New York City’s history, the day was declared a half-day holiday for the public school children who lined the route of the President’s motorcade as it wound its way to Bedford Avenue and Avenue H.

-Early that morning FDR’s train arrived in Bayonne, New Jersey.
+Early that morning, FDR’s train arrived in Bayonne, New Jersey.
 After greeting the New Jerseyites assembled near the station, the President’s motorcade, which would eventually total 30 cars, crossed the Bayonne Bridge into Staten Island and then traveled via ferry to the 69th Street Terminal in Brooklyn.
-At the pier, New York City Mayor Fiorello LaGuardia joined the President, First Lady Eleanor Roosevelt, and New York Governor Herbert Lehman in the Commander in Chief’s car as they made their way to the construction site protected by Secret Service and 2200 policemen stationed along the route.1
+At the pier, New York City Mayor Fiorello LaGuardia joined the President, First Lady Eleanor Roosevelt, and New York Governor Herbert Lehman in the Commander in Chief’s car as they made their way to the construction site protected by Secret Service and 2200 police officers stationed along the route.1

 Official ceremonies rarely go off without a hitch.
 Travel delays resulted in the motorcade falling about an hour behind schedule.
-While the crowd of approximately 6,000 students, faculty, reporters, workman, and public figures awaited the President’s arrival, they enjoyed music played by the Department of Sanitation’s band and listened to impromptu speeches given by officials including BC President William Boylan; the Board of Higher Education Chair Mark Eisner; and alumnus Alfred Giardino.
+While the crowd of approximately 6,000 students, faculty, reporters, workers, and public figures awaited the President’s arrival, they enjoyed music played by the Department of Sanitation’s band and listened to impromptu speeches given by officials including, BC President William Boylan; the Board of Higher Education Chair Mark Eisner; and alumnus Alfred Giardino.

 Every dignitary who addressed the crowd on that celebratory day remarked on the importance of education in a democracy, with many contrasting the construction of a free, public college with the dark cloud of fascism hovering over Europe.
 Brooklyn College President William Boylan stated: